-This Mexican Chicken Soup recipe is hearty and healthy with potatoes, savory with chicken breast and brimming with Mexican spices.
-A flavorful bowl of Southwestern goodness.
+Sopa Ranchera, a Southwestern Chicken Soup is hearty and healthy with potatoes, savory with chicken breast and brimming with Mexican spices.
+A flavorful bowl of Southwestern goodness for when you need a healthy clean-eating soup recipe.

 - 1 teaspoon olive oil